Overview

 The functionality of the Enhanced BasicCard family can be further extended using Plug-In Libraries.

-Professional BasicCards contain in addition:
+Professional BasicCards contain all the above, plus:

 • a Public-Key algorithm (RSA or EC);

-• the SHA-1 Secure Hash Algorithm.
+• the SHA-1 Secure Hash Algorithm;

 Development Software